 - Files of any types from database BLOB and CLOB columns (see below) [Pro, Enterprise]

-It is possible to export data from database tables and views.
+After opening the database, you can pick a table (or db view) to export data from.
 In addition, Exportizer Pro and Exportizer Enterprise allow to export the results of SQL queries.

 Exportizer shows data in enhanced database grid, which allows to view and manipulate the data in the most convenient way.
 For example, it is possible to sort data by clicking column header, reorder and resize columns, increase row height to view large text or Blob images, use single record view mode etc.